Book Launch at the Macclesfield Institute Hall, Sat 27th May, 2017

 Jim SIMMONS with delivery van c1942

 ‘AT WORK’ has approximately 104 pages including 48 original photographs with about 21 in duotone or colour, and maps, plans and charts.
-Michael ROSS prepared the maps and plans, and the creative outer cover design layout of the book is by Ian GRUNERT of LeighSet Design.
+Michael ROSS prepared the maps and plans, and the creative outer cover design layout of the book is by Leigh and Ian GRUNERT of LeighSet Design.
 The cover is finished in gloss laminate.
 Lesley SCHACK is the author, and Convener of the Macclesfield History Group.
 The book is priced at $40.

 WHERE CAN I BUY A COPY?